Getting A Mortgage With Japanese Knotweed

 After a landmark decision in 2010 by a mortgage lender to not grant a mortgage to a home affected by the plant, lenders quickly put a variety of policies in place to prevent mortgages from being given to those who are planning on purchasing properties affected by the plant.
 Thankfully, many mortgage lenders have relaxed their policies regarding Japanese knotweed, but there are still some who will refuse to lend unless it can be proven that the Japanese knotweed has been treated properly.

 Paule Raine BSc FRICS MEWI from Expert Surveyors Limited said:

 “In nearly all cases where a property has a knotweed infestation, a mortgage will only be available if you put in place a professional Knotweed Management Plan provided by an approved contractor – i.e. a contractor who is a member of the Property Care Association and who can provide a 10-year insurance-backed guarantee on completion of the treatment.”

 What do mortgage lenders base their Japanese knotweed policies on?

 Since being published, most major mortgage lenders have cited the information paper as the driving influence behind their policy-making, a decision which has been criticised during a government assessment of the topic in May 2019.
-Unfortunately, as there has been no further updated edition of this Information Paper, mortgage lenders have no choice but to continue to use it as a reference for their policies.

 What are mortgage lenders’ policies on homes with Japanese knotweed?